 All 3 Roots Jam books have plenty of material for a beginner, as well as rhythms and lessons for more experienced players.
 To compare the three volumes to best suit your needs, choose from the following links:

 Using the “Gun – go – Pa” notation system I have adopted, if you are left-handed a good choice for notation would be Vol. 1 of Roots Jam: Collected Rhythms for Hand Drum and Percussion; while most of the rhythm patterns of Roots Jam 2 and 3 are notated leading with the right hand.

-Still can't decide?
-Buy 2, get 1 free!
+eBook Combo Offer: Buy 2, get 1 free!
 Order the e-book combo option now and get all three volumes of Roots Jam for the price of two.
-Throw in the audio mp3 files for books 2 & 3 and you get the whole enchilada for $15 off the full price of the books and audio files.
+Throw in the audio mp3 files for books 2 & 3 and you get the “whole enchilada” for $15 off the full price of the books and audio files.